CosmoKramer0/SQLCompiler/README.md

 ### 2. Syntax Analysis

-The Syntax Analyzer validates the syntax of the SQL query present in Query.txt.
+The Syntax Analyzer validates the syntax of the SQL query present in `Query.txt`.

 **Compile and run the Syntax Analyzer:**
 ```bash